0xAX/linux-insides/mm/linux-mm-1.md

 };
 ```

 This structure contains five fields.
 First is `bottom_up` which allows allocating memory in bottom-up mode when it is `true`.
 Next field is `current_limit`.
 This field describes the limit size of the memory block.
 The next three fields describe the type of the memory block.
-It can be: reserved, memory and physical memory if the `CONFIG_HAVE_MEMBLOCK_PHYS_MAP` configuration option is enabled.
+It can be: reserved, memory and physical memory (physical memory is available if the `CONFIG_HAVE_MEMBLOCK_PHYS_MAP` configuration option is enabled).
 Now we see yet another data structure - `memblock_type`.
 Let's look at its definition:

 ```C
 struct memblock_type {